adamdecaf/algorithms/Basics.md

 Zoom-In algorithms are those which allow the problem space to be minified or reduced to a solution that will statisfy the end goal.

+## Deterministic / Non-Determineistic

+Deterministic algorithms are those that will always operate the same steps on every run of the algorithm.
+It will always give the same output for the same input.